 Update: Anyone travelling to the USA who is a citizen of a country participating in the Visa Waiver Program (VWP) and also a citizen of Iran, Iraq, Sudan or Syria, cannot enter the country under the Visa Waiver Program.
 They must instead obtain a visitor visa.
 This means an Australian citizen, travelling on an Australian passport who is normally eligible for an ESTA (Electronic System for Travel Authorisation) will have to apply at their nearest US consulate for a visitor visa if they are also a citizen of Iran, Iraq, Sudan or Syria

 Visas for Canada

-Canada requires Australian citizens (mandatory as of March 15 2016) to apply online for an electronic Travel Authorisation (eTA) for entry into Canada.
+Canada requires Australian citizens to apply online for an electronic Travel Authorisation (eTA) for entry into Canada.
 The eTA will cost $7 Canadian per person, and will last for five years from the date of issue.
 Please click here for more information, or here to apply for the eTA.